KhaledElTahan/pintos/Installation.md

 $PINTOSHOME/src/threads/Make.vars and change the line SIMULATOR = --bochs to SIMULATOR = --qemu
 ```

 Disable compiler optimizations.
-Needed for phase2 to avoid compiler optimizations on user programs stac, which might lead to many unexpected error.
+Needed for phase 2 to avoid compiler optimizations on user programs' stack, which might lead to many unexpected errors.

 ```
 Edit $PINTOSHOME/src/Make.config